GottBERT/roberta-snakemake-pipeline/workflow_filterdata/README.md

-# Filtering
+# Data Filtering Workflow

+This workflow provides a Snakemake pipeline for filtering and cleaning large-scale text corpora, such as the German OSCAR dataset.
+It includes steps for text cleaning, language detection, SVM-based filtering, and more.

-## Example
+## Example Usage
-In `../files/example/de_dedup.txt` lies a file which is a small extract of the German OSCAR corpus.
-We can use it for a small test computation.
+A small extract of the German OSCAR corpus is provided at `../files/example/de_dedup.txt`.
+You can use this file for a quick test run of the pipeline.

-In order to run the entire pipeline just run the following lines **while located in the root folder of the project**:
+**To run the entire pipeline, execute the following command from the root folder of the project:**

 ```bash
 snakemake --use-conda --config in_file=../files/example/de_dedup.txt -j$(nproc --all)
 ```

-For furhter insrucitons about the config parameters, which we pass in the example per command line, read `GIT_ROOT/config/preprocess.yaml`.
-It's also possible to define all parameters there.
+## Configuration
+Pipeline parameters can be set via the command line as shown above, or by editing the configuration file at `workflow_filterdata/config.yaml`.

+Refer to the config file for detailed descriptions of all available options.

+## Output
+The workflow will generate filtered and cleaned versions of your input data, along with intermediate files for each processing step.
+Output locations and formats are controlled by the configuration.

+## Requirements
+See the main project [README](../README.md) for requirements.
+All other dependencies are managed automatically via the provided Conda environments.

+## Further Information
+For more details on each step or troubleshooting, see the documentation in the respective scripts and config files.